Proven-Paradox/shaper-system/Deprecated.md

 #### Siege Fighter
 If you have not moved between the beginning of your previous Turn and your current Turn, your Physical and Mental Offense increases by an amount equal to your [Hero Tier](#hero-tier).

+#### Long Arm of Justice
+Increase the range at which your Counter Abilities can affect enemies by 1.
+For example, the Riposte Ability normally only reaches enemies in melee range.
+With this Lesson, Riposte would also function against enemies who strike from Short range.
+(This could be reflecting missiles, expanding your retaliation field, invoking stronger magical counters, or something similar.)